About

 Ange Turrell

-Ange has more than 30 years’ experience in marketing and advertising and is now focused on bringing economic and environmental development into the Grampians region, which WAMA will do.
+Ange has more than 30 years’ experience in marketing and advertising and is now focused on bringing economic and environmental development into the Grampians region.